 Factors within the environment which influence our genetic outcome are environmental toxins They are everywhere and unavoidable to an extent.
 The choices we make either increase this challenge or lessen it.
-But the fact remains non of us are immune to the exposure of heavy metals and environmental pollutants.
+But the fact remains none of us are immune to the exposure of heavy metals and environmental pollutants.

 And heavy metals are so heavy that they really do put pressure on the genes giving them much extra work, thus slowing them down.

 An apt example of this has been provided by Ben Lynch; he says that it is like when you are at a restaurant and order a meal.
 But then you don’t get the meal because the chef is so busy putting a fire out in the kitchen.
 He says that heavy metals and environmental pollutants are like the fire in the kitchen.
 Our genes can’t do their usual work because they are so busy dealing with heavy metals AKA putting the fire out.
-The gene nolonger cares about lowering homocysteine, because they are so caught up in dealing with the additional exposure to pollutants.
+The gene no longer cares about lowering homocysteine because they are so caught up in dealing with the additional exposure to pollutants.

 We have 19,000 genes in the human body give or take.
 With 1000’s known to be impacted directly by heavy metals.
 The consensus in current thinking is that ALL of them are influenced indirectly.

 Other examples of what happens when our genes are compromised: Hydrogen peroxide is produced by stress, a pro-oxidant, required by our body in order to engage the immune system.
 It’s a positive thing, but too much of it turns our hair white.
 Our GST glutathione genes deal with this.
-However iron, copper mercury, selenium and zinc also slow it down.
+However iron, copper mercury, selenium, and zinc also slow it down.
 Any gene that is functioning too fast, or too slowly is not a good thing.

 Soux, a gene relevant to sulphites is affected by arsenic and tungsten.
-Sulphur sensitivity is on the increase, and question has to be, why?
+Sulphur sensitivity is on the increase, and the question has to be, why?
 Few people are aware that cysteine bonds are typically very reactive.
 If the body is not breaking it down quickly then we can have too much sulphur and feel BAD!
 Increased sulphur sensitivity can result just from chronic inflammation experienced for any of the following reasons; not sleeping well, fighting infections, having lots of heavy metals in the bod.
 Cysteine then becomes cystine, but is damaging to all the systems of the body.

-MTR, also relevant to methylation is slowed by lead, cadmium and aluminium, inhibiting the cycling of B12 and therefore homocysteine.
+MTR, also relevant to methylation is slowed by lead, cadmium, and aluminium, inhibiting the cycling of B12 and therefore homocysteine.

 Arsenic, found in apples, chicken, rice and many other foods slow down our body’s ability to produce ATP and therefore promotes mitochondrial dysfunction.

-The key here, is to draw a road map with multiple SNP’s.
+The key here is to draw a road map with multiple SNP’s.
 Understanding the wider pictures will give you the advantage.
-And then, when you learn your genetic road map and can see that you are in the clear WITHOUT SNP’s in certain areas of health, remember that your genes can STILL ACT as if there are SNPs present, when genes are presented with the wrong environment.
+And then, when you learn your genetic road map and can see that you are in the clear WITHOUT SNP’s in certain areas of health, remember that your genes can STILL ACT as if there are SNPs present when genes are presented with the wrong environment.
 This is due to either a lack of co-factors and/or the presence of heavy metals.
 So go by how you feel.
 Not just gene results!

 - Look at your history in detail.
 Think about where you have lived.
 Think about pollution, old lead piping.
 Then take action to reduce the burdens.
 Find the sources, then reduce or remove them.
-Look to your air, environment, food, cosmetics and water first.
-The fact of the matter remains, if you don’t reduce or remove the current heavy metal burden your load will not be reduced.
+Look to your air, environment, food, cosmetics, and water first.
+The fact of the matter remains if you don’t reduce or remove the current heavy metal burden your load will not be reduced.
 And there will always be more.

-Functional Medicine Tests to consider:
+Functional Medicine Tests to consider